nestjs-discord/utility-bot/README.md

     validateTagsLength -->|" No "| finish-4["Respond with an error"]:::red
     validateTagsLength -->|" Yes "| editThePost("Edit the forum post and assign the tags") editThePost --> sendCannedResponse
-    sendCannedResponse --> editThePostAgain("Edit the forum post again to\nadjust the 'auto archive duration'") editThePostAgain --> finish-5["Finish"]
+    sendCannedResponse --> editThePostAgain("Edit the forum post (again?) to\napply the 'auto archive duration'") editThePostAgain --> finish-5["Finish"]
 ```